SumoLogic/sumologic-documentation/blog-service/2023-12-28-active-directory-app-update.md

 - If you have both the **[Windows - OpenTelemetry](/docs/integrations/hosts-operating-systems/opentelemetry/windows-opentelemetry)** and **[Active Directory JSON - OpenTelemetry](/docs/integrations/microsoft-azure/opentelemetry/active-directory-json-opentelemetry)** apps installed, you should remove the Active Directory OTEL YAML configuration from your machine to prevent double data ingestion.
 When upgrading the Active Directory app, there's no need to set up a new collection.

-- No changes required if you only have **[Windows - OpenTelemetry](/docs/integrations/hosts-operating-systems/opentelemetry/windows-opentelemetry)** installed.
+No changes are required if you only have **[Windows - OpenTelemetry](/docs/integrations/hosts-operating-systems/opentelemetry/windows-opentelemetry)** installed.